Alathra/AlathraHorseCombat/docs/README.md

   If Towny is enabled, it will check whether or not the attacking player is a member of the town the damaging entity is in, check if the said town is in a war, check if the town has PvP enabled, and check if the town has damage mobs enabled.

 - [ItemsAdder](https://itemsadder.devs.beer/), [Nexo](https://docs.nexomc.com/), [Oraxen](https://oraxen.com/), [MmoItems](https://www.spigotmc.org/wiki/mmoitems-wiki/)
   The above plugins are used to create and manage custom items.
-AlathraHorseCombat has a section in the config that can add custom items that can be used in the plugin.
+AlathraHorseCombat has a section in the config that can add custom lance items that can be used in the plugin.

 ---